 - Configure a minimum password length.

-- Enforce password history policy with at least 10 previous passwords remembered.
+- Enforce a password history policy with at least 10 previous passwords remembered.

 - Set a minimum password age of 3 days.

-- Enable the setting that requires passwords to meet complexity requirements.
-This setting can be disabled for passphrases but it is not recommended.
+- Require passwords to meet complexity requirements.
+This setting can be disabled for passphrases, but it is not recommended.

 - Reset local admin passwords every 180 days.
 This can be done with the free Netwrix Bulk Password Reset tool.